AndyD3/interview/README.md

 ```
 docker-compose up --force-recreate
 ```
-Note: there's occasionaly a timing problem where the App starts and tries to connect to the DB is up - in this case stop the compose (Ctrl+C) then rerun the command
+Note: There's occasionally a timing problem where the App starts and tries to connect to the DB before it is up - in this case stop the compose (Ctrl+C) then re-run the command

 4. The web application is then running with JSON dashboards available at http://localhost:80/dashboards